St. Vito's Church (Mamaroneck, New York)

-St. Vito's Church in Mamaroneck, New York is a Roman Catholic Church in the Latin rite parish of Most Holy Trinity-Saint Vito in the Archdiocese of New York.
+St. Vito's Church in Mamaroneck, New York is a Catholic Church in the Latin Church parish of Most Holy Trinity-Saint Vito in the Archdiocese of New York.
 It is the parish church of the Parish of St. Vito and Most Holy Trinity.

 History

 The parish of Saint Vito's was founded in 1911 to serve the Italian Catholic community of Mamaroneck, which prior to this, was attended by priests from Our Lady of Mount Carmel in White Plains.
 Eventually, a small chapel dedicated to St. Anthony of Padua was constructed at Sheldrake Place.

 In 1908 Father Ferdinand Papale became the first resident priest and efforts were made to build a permanent church.
-Property was acquired and a wooden structure was built on Madison Street, and dedicated to St. Vito.
-It opened in April 1910.
-The first pastor assigned to the new St. Vito's was Father Francis Cocozza.
-He was succeeded by Father Biaggio Del Negro, who obtained permission for a new church ‘on higher ground’ for protection from the periodic flooding.
+Dedicated to St. Vito, it opened in April 1910.
 Designed by Anthony J. DePace, the new church building was completed in 1930.

 Father Del Negro was followed by Monsignor John Goodwine, who undertook the construction of a school, parish hall and a renovated convent.
 The church was heavily damaged in a flood that ravaged the Village of Mamaroneck in April 2007, but has since been restored.

 To this day, the parish still maintains a large percentage of Italian-American parishioners.
 There are monthly devotions to Padre Pio every 4th Thursday at 7:30 p.m.
 The parish also holds an annual Festa Italiana in honor of its patron saint, which includes a procession with a statue of St. Vito.
 Once a month, Mass is celebrated in Italian.
 There is also a Mass in Spanish on Sundays.
-The Pax Christi Sisters, who speak English, Spanish and Italian, visit fifteen to twenty elderly homebound parishioners each week.
 St. Vito's hosts the annual Mass before Mamaroneck's St. Patrick Day Parade.